 How Far Apart to Plant Watermelons

 When planning watermelon plant spacing, it really depends on the variety.
-For the most part, allow about 3 feet in distance for small bushing type watermelons or up to 12 feet for giant ramblers.
-General guidelines for common varieties of watermelon are to plant three seeds 1 inch deep in hills that are spaced 4 feet apart, and allowing 6 feet between rows.
+For the most part, allow about 3 feet (1 m.) in distance for small bushing type watermelons, or up to 12 feet (4 m.) for giant ramblers.
+General guidelines for common varieties of watermelon are to plant three seeds 1 inch (2.5 cm.) deep in hills that are spaced 4 feet (1 m.) apart and allowing 6 feet (2 m.) between rows.

-Most watermelons weigh between 18-25 pounds, but the world’s record is 291 pounds.
+Most watermelons weigh between 18 and 25 pounds (8-11 kg.), but the world’s record is 291 pounds (132 kg.).
 I rather doubt you will be attempting to break the world record, but if so, plant accordingly with plenty of space between watermelons.
 These melons grow on long vines, so keep in mind that space between watermelons will be considerable.

-Watermelons thrive in deep, sandy loam rich in organic matter and well-draining and slightly acidic.
+Watermelons thrive in deep, sandy loam rich in organic matter and well-draining and slightly acidic soil.
 This is because these sandy loam soils warm more quickly in the spring.
-Also, the sandy soil allows for the deep root growth that constitutes a watermelon plant.
+Also, the sandy soil allows for the deep root growth needed by a watermelon plant.
 Don’t attempt to plant these heat lovers until all danger of frost is past and soil temps are at least 65 degrees F. (18 C.).
 You may want to use floating row covers or hot caps as well or mulch with black plastic to retain soil moisture and heat.

 Thin when two or three leaves emerge on the seedlings.
 Keep the area around the melon free of weeds and water if there is an extended dry period.
 Watermelons have a very long tap root and don’t usually need lots of extra water, though they certainly respond well when given plenty to drink, especially when fruiting.